termermc/tmobile-ip-ranges/README.md

 # Updating

-Run `node update.ts` with Node.js v25.2.0 or higher.
+Run `node update.js`.
 It will download and format the IP ranges.

 You do not need to run `npm install`; the script has no non-Node dependencies.